djhshih/ropen/README.md

 # ropen

-`ropen` is a command line viewer of data files for R. It will read an input data file (with a proper file name extension) into the R environment.
+`ropen` is a command line viewer of data files for R. It reads an input data file (with a proper file name extension) into an interactive R session.

 ## Requirements